minecrawler/result-js/README.md

 One of the major differences is that result-js uses lowerCamelCase instead of snake_case.
 Additionally, the methods `ok()`, `err()` and `unwrapOrDefault()` were not implemented, since the former require a Option-dependency and the latter can easily be worked around by providing a default value yourself (using `Result.or()`).

+`result-js` does not have any dependencies and conducts unit tests and coverage with `TAP` and `coveralls`.

 **You can find the complete API, as defined in code, below the examples!**